jorgecarleitao/arrow2/guide/src/io/ipc_read.md

 When compiled with feature `io_ipc`, this crate can be used to read Arrow files.

-An Arrow file is composed by a header, a footer, and blocks of `RecordBatch`es.
+An Arrow file is composed by a header, a footer, and blocks of `Array`s.
 Reading it generally consists of:

 1. read metadata, containing the block positions in the file